 The International Monetary Fund predicts Sub-Saharan Africa’s economy will grow by 5.5% this year, outpacing all regions apart from developing Asian markets, with some countries like Angola set for double-digit growth.

-The continent’s population mix—from massive poverty to a booming, brand-savvy middle class—offers varied opportunities despite constraints such as a lack of water and electricity, which also force an eco-friendly shift.
+The continent’s population mix — from massive poverty to a booming, brand-savvy middle class — offers varied opportunities despite constraints such as a lack of water and electricity, which also force an eco-friendly shift.

 “Africa is seen as increasingly important with higher economic growth rates than Europe or the US and with a fast-growing middle class,” said Nick Kelso, spokesperson for Philips Lighting Africa.

 Samsung has a dedicated “Built for Africa” range with the world’s first solar-powered netbook, televisions with power surge protection, and this year will launch an entry-level Galaxy smartphone.
+The company showed off the products at a show in Cape Town this weekend.

 After opening its Africa headquarters in 2010, the company visited 43 countries to see the local environments in which devices are used and found durability, efficiency and reliability are key.